godotengine/godot-docs/classes/class_audioeffectreverb.rst

 Adds a reverberation audio effect to an Audio bus.

-Simulates the sound of acoustic environments such as rooms, concert halls, caverns, or an open spaces.

 Description
 -----------

-Simulates rooms of different sizes.
-Its parameters can be adjusted to simulate the sound of a specific room.
+Simulates the sound of acoustic environments such as rooms, concert halls, caverns, or an open spaces.

 Tutorials
 ---------

+- :doc:`Audio buses <../tutorials/audio/audio_buses>`

 - `Third Person Shooter Demo <https://godotengine.org/asset-library/asset/678>`__